Australian Youth Self-Harm Atlas

 • Percentage of 12-17-year-olds that are male: The proportion of 12-17-year-olds that are male.

-The maps show that there is geographic variation between youth self-harm prevalence and the prevalence of these risk or protective factors across Australia.
+The maps show that there is geographic variation in the relationship between youth self-harm prevalence and the prevalence of these risk or protective factors across Australia.
 For example, areas could have:

 • Both high prevalence of youth self-harm and high prevalence of particular risk or protective factors